National Association Of Realtors (NAR) India Unveils New Leadership Team And Innovative Initiatives To Shape The Future Of Real Estate In India - www.lokmattimes.com

 National Association Of Realtors (NAR) India Unveils New Leadership Team And Innovative Initiatives To Shape The Future Of Real Estate In India

-PNN New Delhi [India], March 7: The National Association of Realtors (NAR) India proudly announces its new leadership team ...
+New Delhi (India), March 7: The National Association of Realtors (NAR) India proudly announces its new leadership team for ...

-The Leadership Team: Sumanth Reddy - Chairman, Tarun Bhatia - Vice Chairman and Global Ambassador, Amit Chopra - President, Shivakumar C. R. - Immediate Past President, Chandresh Vithalani - President-Elect, Nishit Shah - Vice President, Mahesh Somani - Vice President, Abhijit Bhagwat - Vice President, Kirti Bhosale - Vice President, Vikas Agarwal - Hon.
-Secretary, Ashish Mehta - Treasurer, Ashwin Rasane - Organising Secretary, Chetan Chopra - Joint Secretary, Arvind Gupta - Director - North Central, B Prabhu - Director - South zone, Mehul Vithalani - Director - West Zone, Rajesh Baid - Director - East zone, Gajendra Limbachiya - Director - North West zone.
+The Leadership Team: Mr. Sumanth Reddy – Chairman, Mr. Tarun Bhatia – Vice Chairman and Global Ambassador, Mr. Amit Chopra – President, Mr. Shivakumar C. R. – Immediate Past President, Mr. Chandresh Vithalani – President-Elect, Mr. Nishit Shah – Vice President, Mr. Mahesh Somani – Vice President, Mr. Abhijit Bhagwat – Vice President, Ms. Kirti Bhosale – Vice President, Mr. Vikas Agarwal – Hon.
+Secretary, Mr. Ashish Mehta – Treasurer, Mr. Ashwin Rasane – Organising Secretary, Mr. Chetan Chopra – Joint Secretary, Mr. Arvind Gupta – Director – North Central, Mr. B Prabhu – Director – South zone, Mr. Mehul Vithalani – Director – West Zone, Mr. Rajesh Baid – Director – East zone, Mr. Gajendra Limbachiya – Director – North West zone.

 The new leadership team remains steadfast in its commitment to driving NAR India’s mission of promoting professionalism and ethics within the real estate industry in India.
 They aspire to be catalysts for positive change, contributing significantly to India’s overall development.